mbourgey/EBI_cancer_workshop_SNV/README.md

 **Why do we need to recalibrate base quality scores ?** [Solution](solutions/_recal1.md)

-It runs in 2 steps,
+It runs in 2 steps:

-1- Build covariates based on context and known snp sites 2- Correct the reads based on these metrics
+    1 -  Build covariates based on context and known snp sites 2 - Correct the reads based on these metrics

 GATK BaseRecalibrator: